-OUR CHALLENGE With the likelihood that the increases in rough sleeping will continue, the Council will aim to deliver the Government's objectives, re-procure a responsive outreach service and tackle those who cause anti-social behaviour.
+With the likelihood that the increases in rough sleeping will continue, the Council will aim to deliver the Government's objectives, re-procure a responsive outreach service and tackle those who cause anti-social behaviour.

-Supply of Social and Affordable Housing
+Supply of social and affordable housing

 Croydon has the highest number of households in London with nearly 153,000 homes according to the 2021 Census.
-56% of homes are owned or pay a mortgage, 26% rent in the Private Rented Sector and only 18% pay social housing rent.
+56% of homes are owned or pay a mortgage, 26% rent in the Private Rented Sector and only 18% pay a social housing rent.

-With up to 7,000 residents awaiting rehousing on the Housing register, the recent Strategic Housing Assessment (SHMA) has identified the need for over 1,200 additional 'low cost' rental homes per annum above the current supply between now and 2040.
-It recommends the following mix of dwellings to meet future needs within this category.
+With up to 7,000 residents awaiting rehousing on the Housing register, the recent Strategic Housing Market Assessment (SHMA) has identified the need for over 1,200 additional 'low cost' rental homes per annum above current supply between now and 2040.
+It recommends the following mix of dwellings to meet future need within this category.